octomix/josson/README.md

     }

 Therefore, use keyword `key` in a wildcard filter expression to search.
-Even keyword `value` can be used in wildcard filter expression.
+Even keyword `value` can also be used in wildcard filter expression.

 For example:

     *[key.startsWith('item') & value.isText()]

     *[key.matches('^[A-Z]{10}$')]*

     *[key =~ '^[A-Z]{10}$']*

     entries().[key =~ '^[A-Z]{10}$']*.value

 The last 3 examples do the same thing and can be simplified to this syntax: